 How did the Stock Market Crash in 1987?

-In the early 1980s, the whole world went into recession mainly affecting developed economies.
-The US after the recession saw rapid growth until the year 1985 after which the economy grew at a slower pace.
-But the stock market despite a slowing economy had a bull run from late 1985 till August 1987.
-Inflation was rising and price to earnings ratio of the stock market was well above its historical PE.
-These were the ominous signs for the things to come and the crash looked imminent.
+In the early 1980s, the whole world went into recession, mainly affecting developed economies.
+The US, after the recession, saw rapid growth until the year 1985, after which the economy grew at a slower pace.
+But the stock market, despite a slowing economy, had a bull run from late 1985 till August 1987.
+Inflation was rising, and the price to earnings ratio of the stock market was well above its historical PE.
+These were the ominous signs for the things to come, and the crash looked imminent.

-There were already talks of slowdown and bear market and that led to the falling of the US stock market for a week before the black Monday.
+There were already talks of a slowdown and bear market, and that led to the falling of the US stock market for a week before the black Monday.
 People traded on stock exchanges with growing apprehension and fear.
-Before the opening of the stock market in the US on 19th October, a steep decline in stock markets of Asia and the UK was seen.
-This cumulative fear leads to piling up of sell orders on black Monday i.e. 19 October 1987 and the fall in Asia and UK acted as fuel to fire and translated already falling market to a crash in the US stock market.
+Before the opening of the stock market in the US on 19 October, a steep decline in stock markets of Asia and the UK was seen.
+This cumulative fear leads to piling up of sell orders on black Monday, i.e., 19 October 1987, and the fall in Asia and UK acted as fuel to fire and translated already falling market to a crash in the US stock market.

 Causes of the Stock Market Crash in 1987